alessandrocolombi/BGSL/README.md

 ```
 The last instruction should launch the program and display the downloaded version that should be at least 4.0.3.
 7. Install [Rstudio](https://rstudio.com/products/rstudio/download/#download) as IDE for `R`.
 It is not the only possibility but it is a standard choice and highly recommended.

 The very last step is to install the `devtools` package.
 This installation may take few minutes since has many dependencies that rely on external libraries.
 It is indeed suggested to install them at this stage simply typing
 ```shell
 $ sudo apt-get install libssl-dev libcurl4-openssl-dev libxml2-dev libgit2-dev libnode-dev
 ```
-Once they have all been installed, you are ready to complete this first step by typing
+Once they have all been installed, you are ready to complete this first step launching this command from `R` console.
 ```R
 install.packages("devtools")
 ```
-from the R console.

 ### GSL